Helping users stay motivated on their fitness journey through personalized support.

 Goal: Connect with a fitness coach who can develop a personalized fitness routine.

-2. Noah creates an account.
+1. Noah creates an account.

 With the groundwork in place and a clear vision in mind, it was time to bring the app to life!

-Complete a Workout
+Chloe Completes a Workout

-Track Progress with Pictures
+They Track Progress with Pictures

 As the design evolved, I developed a style guide with patterns, a cohesive color palette, typography, and other UI components.
 This guide became the backbone for consistency across the project.